HermitG1/HermitG1/README.md

 <a href="https://www.linkedin.com/in/wesleydhuff/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am working towards growing a career in IT.
-I have previous experience in HRIS and am dedicated to critical analysis and optimization of processes.
+I consider myself a technical guy who is taking time to grow skills in IT, Coding, Cybersecurity and Penetration Testing.
+I enjoy learning coding primarily in Python for purposes of data analytics, analytics and game design.
+I also have been learning GML from Game Maker.
+I commonly partake in training opportunites and webinars for cybersecurity to network and learn new relevant skills.
+I also love to partake in home projects commonly using VMs to simulate a multitude of It and Cybersecurity fundamentals.

 ## Objective